-The swimming pool will be excavated to +86.0m OD.
-Assuming that the foundations to No 38 extend 0.9m below ground level to a depth of +90m, the pool will hence be 4m lower.
+The swimming pool will be excavated to +87.0m OD.
+Assuming that the foundations to No 38 extend 0.9m below ground level to a depth of +90m, the pool will be 3m lower at an average clearance of 7m.

-The contiguous piled wall will be designed to resist the lateral loads of the excavation and ensure that there is no ground movement beneath the foundations to No 38.
-Sensibly as part of the Party Wall Notice, a trial pit should be taken down beside the foundations to No 38 to verify their precise depth and whether they could be a surcharge load that needs to be included in the pile design.
+As Section 4.5, the movement associated with the secant piled wall will be Burland Category 2.
+Sensibly as part of the Party Wall Notice, a trial pit should be taken down beside the foundations to No 38 to verify their precise depth and a schedule of condition will be required.